Difference between a sensitive and specific case definition for a disease

 Document 1

 Basically, the difference emanating from sensitivity and specificity case definition for an ill health posits that, sensitive case definition implies the proportionality among every persons affected by the disease especially in the sample of study as identified by case definition.
 In addition, very common diseases such as fever from Ebola disease is responsive to making epidemiologists choosing the use of a case definition that is very sensitive so as to show a wide net (Van Wijhe et al. However, they do this in order to avoid missing of some emerging cases which may progressively bring about the spread of a given stipulated disease.
 With reference to the same kind of definition, sensitivity case definition which is rigid in nature can enhance proper catching up of the absolute relevant cases.
+Moreover, such kind of case definition may not only ensure catching up of the real cases but it can also bring about inclusion of persons who are uninfected by the culminating ill health.

 Sign up to view the full document!